drug-design/course/docs/chapters/molecular-similarity.md

 ### Molecular Similarity in Medicinal Chemistry Era

-The concept of "molecular similarity" has been implicitly employed for many years by medicinal chemists.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/molecular-similarity-medicinal-chemistry-era-e9f5e937'><i class='fa fa-play' aria-hidden='true'></i></button>The concept of "molecular similarity" has been implicitly employed for many years by medicinal chemists.
 This will be presented in the next section with examples such as chemical modification, bioisosteric replacement, molecular mimicry, me-too drugs, peptidomimetics, lead-like and drug-like molecules.
 *[bioisosteric]: A compound resulting from the exchange of a group of atoms with another and having similar biological properties to the parent compound.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[peptidomimetics]: Compounds that are peptide mimetics.
 They have non-peptide structures in part or in full, and mimic the the pharmacological activity of peptides.